 1) What can we expect from the guide?

-Well, if you’re lucky, you’ll get the same guide we had because he was what my grammy would call “a character”.
+Well, if you’re lucky, you’ll get the same guide we had for your day at the Punta Cana cruise port because he was what my grammy would call “a character”.
 We got his thoughts about everything from what the most important industry is in the DR (agriculture), to his thoughts on crime in the Dominican Republic (not as bad as people say), to who the national hero of the Dominican Republic is (David Ortiz, aka Big Papi).

 He certainly helped keep the drive from the Punta Cana cruise port to the river cruise entertaining!
 I could have listened to his thoughts on the guy who shot David Ortiz all day. (“We HATE him!
 Everyone loves David Ortiz here!
 How dare you shoot our national hero?
 How dare you?)